bryantm1123/bryantm1123.github.io/_pages/tutorials/github-pages/pages.md

 ![workflow runs in Actions tab](actions-workflow-runs.png)

-On the next screen, you'll see a dashboard showing the status of the build and deployment processes.
+On the next screen, you'll see a graph showing the status of the build and deployment processes.
 When in progress, the indicators will be yellow.
 Upon completion, the indicators will be green with a checkmark.

 ![build and deployment processes in Actions tab](actions-deployment-status.png)

 Now your website is ready to view.
-You can either click the link under **deploy**, or navigate to the repository name you created [earlier](#create-a-github-repository), for example `{Your Github username}.github.io`—by default, this serves as the domain address for your website.
+You can either click the link on the  **deploy** box, or navigate in your web browser to the repository name you created [earlier](#create-a-github-repository), for example `{Your Github username}.github.io`—by default, this serves as the domain address for your website.
 You should now see your shiny new website, open to the landing page powered by the `index.md` file.

 ## Conclusion
 In this tutorial, we learned how to create a static website by using **Github Pages**.
 A static website is a good choice for a site that displays information, and doesn't require interactivity with a user, for example, a blog or portfolio.
 To learn more about the concepts covered in this tutorial, please see the further reading section below.